Salkantay Trek to Machu Picchu

 Entrance fee: it is important to know this because if you don’t have enough money, you will make it to Machu Picchu.
 Going up Machu Picchu costs US$50 while going up Huayna Picchu mountain is US$75.

 Accommodation fee: Your sleep should also be comfortable and safe.
-For 3 nights, you will spending on a tent.
+For 3 nights, you will be spending in a tent.
 There are free campsites although they have limited facilities.
-If you decide to spend the night in a hostel at Aguas Calientes, you will spend US$50 per night.
+If you decide to spend the night in a hotel at Aguas Calientes, you will spend US$70 per night.

 The Salkantay Trek to Machu Picchu is not only affordable but also fun.
 Always pack the essentials and have enough money.
-You don’t want to miss some fun because you cannot afford.
+You don’t want to miss some fun because you cannot afford it.
 The trek is safe and worthy.